-Human Dentition or Teeth
+Human Dentition Or Teeth axiom February 26, 2015

 Human has two sets of teeth.
 Primary (milky, baby or deciduous)teethform during the child’s formation in the womb.
 Permanent or adult teeth form after birth.